rmcgibbo/resp2/README.md

 3. Calculate the MM ESP at these points as a function of the atomic partial charges.
 4. Minimize some norm of the difference between these two sets of charges w.r.t the atomic partial charges.

-For the minimzer, this code currently uses [nlopt](http://ab-initio.mit.edu/wiki/index.php/NLopt) (cpp interface), so you'll need the headers / libraries for that.
-I didn't really using other optimizers.
-[LBFGS's C interface](https://github.com/pandegroup/openmm/blob/master/libraries/lbfgs/src/lbfgs.cpp) might be more lightweight / self-contained if you want to redesign that part.
+For the minimzer, this code  uses [nlopt](http://ab-initio.mit.edu/wiki/index.php/NLopt) (cpp interface), so you'll need the headers / libraries for that.

 Installation
 ------------